-Neo4j.rb (the neo4j and neo4j-core gems) is a Ruby Object-Graph-Mapper (OGM) for the Neo4j graph database.
+ActiveGraph (the activegraph gem) is a Ruby Object-Graph-Mapper (OGM) for the Neo4j graph database.
 It tries to follow API conventions established by ActiveRecord and familiar to most Ruby developers but with a Neo4j flavor.

-- Ruby (software) A dynamic, open source programming language with a focus on simplicity and productivity.
-It has an elegant syntax that is natural to read and easy to write. - Graph Database (computer science) A graph database stores data in a graph, the most generic of data structures, capable of elegantly representing any kind of data in a highly accessible way.
+Ruby (software) A dynamic, open source programming language with a focus on simplicity and productivity.
+It has an elegant syntax that is natural to read and easy to write.

+Graph Database (computer science) A graph database stores data in a graph, the most generic of data structures, capable of elegantly representing any kind of data in a highly accessible way.